Just Shoot Me!

-Just Shoot Me! is an American sitcom television series that aired on NBC from March 4, 1997, to November 26, 2003, with a total of 145 half-hour episodes spanning seven seasons.
-The show was created by Steven Levitan, the show's executive producer.
-The show is set in the office of a fictional fashion magazine Blush, comparable to the real-life Vogue.
-The show's story is about several staff members at the magazine, including Jack Gallo, the owner and publisher; his daughter Maya, a writer for the magazine; secretary Finch; former model and now-fashion correspondent Nina; and photographer Elliot.
+Just Shoot Me! is an American sitcom television series originally aired on NBC from March 4, 1997, to August 16, 2003, and later in syndication from November 24 to November 26, 2003, with a total of 145 half-hour episodes spanning seven seasons, including 3 episodes aired on syndication.
+The show, created by Steven Levitan, one of the show's executive producers, is set in the office of a fictional fashion magazine called Blush, comparable to the real-life magazine Vogue.
+The show's story revolves around several staff members at the magazine, including Jack Gallo, the owner and publisher; his daughter Maya, a writer for the magazine; secretary Finch; former model and now-fashion correspondent Nina; and photographer Elliot.

 Series history

 Early on, the series was a very competitive hit, consistently winning its time slot.
 The first season of six episodes was all aired by NBC in a single month in March 1997.
 It was renewed for a 13-episode second season and fitted at 9:30 p.m. after Frasier, and then was moved in the spring to Thursdays between Friends and Seinfeld.
 After just two of these airings, the order was bumped up to a full season.
-When Seinfeld left the airwaves in 1998, Just Shoot Me! was one of the contenders to take the coveted 9:00 p.m.
+When Seinfeld ended in 1998, Just Shoot Me! was one of the contenders to take the coveted 9:00 p.m.
 Thursday slot.
 Frasier instead won the slot, and Just Shoot Me! was instead given Frasier's 9:00 p.m.
 Tuesday slot.

 Just Shoot Me! was never given a definitive time slot during its series run.
 The show ended up being moved around on the NBC schedule.
 It still retained good ratings, though; in its fourth season, it was the top-rated show for NBC Tuesday nights and had an average rating/share of 6.1/16 in the 18–49 demographic.